meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 Progress towards goals will only enhance SWB if the goals are in harmony with fundamental psychological needs; ie. only beneficial if the goal-directed initiated is taken for intrinsic reasons.
 #### Strategies for regulation
-1. Tenacity, which is characterized by one's perserverence despite obstacles
+- Tenacity, which is characterized by one's perserverence despite obstacles
-2. Flexibility, which is the ability to adjust
+- Flexibility, which is the ability to adjust to situational constraitns.
+	- Powerful predictor of SWB indicators
+	- helps to avoid serious problems with the goals are un